stolostron/compute-operator/README.md

 oc cluster-info
 ```
 - Paste the result and run the commands
-- Login to the AppStudio cluster
+- Login to the controller cluster
-- Verify you are logged into the AppStudio cluster
+- Verify you are logged into the controller cluster
 ```bash
 oc cluster-info
 ```